ADHITHYAAMARAGONDA/voting-app-devops/README.md

 ---

-## Important Notes
+## Summary

-This project is intentionally designed around the core DevOps principles a recruiter or hiring manager wants to see:
-- automation
-- repeatability
-- cloud deployment
-- cluster orchestration
+This project demonstrates a complete DevOps workflow end to end:
+- infrastructure provisioned as code (Terraform)
+- containerized microservices deployed to Kubernetes (EKS)
+- automated, path-scoped CI pipelines with OIDC-authenticated image publishing
-- pipeline-driven delivery
+- GitOps-based continuous delivery via ArgoCD
+- externalized secrets management (no credentials in version control)
-- observability
+- cluster and workload observability via Prometheus and Grafana
-- GitOps workflow

-It is not just a simple app demo; it is a cloud-native deployment project built to communicate strong DevOps capability.
+- cost-aware infrastructure operation

+It goes beyond a simple app deployment — the focus throughout is the platform and delivery layer surrounding the application, not the application code itself.

 ---

+This project uses production patterns (IaC, GitOps, IRSA, secrets externalization) at portfolio scale and cost.
+Deliberate simplifications for cost: single NAT gateway (no multi-AZ egress redundancy), single-AZ RDS with short backup retention, no TLS on the ALB yet.
+In a real production environment these would be multi-AZ, longer retention with deletion protection enabled, and HTTPS-only.

 ## Future Enhancements